F-16 fighter jet crashes while landing at March Reserve Air Force Base in Riverside, California

-F-16 fighter jet crashes while trying to land at California base, no injuries reported
+F-16 fighter jet crashes while trying to land at California base, 12 minor injuries reported

-An F-16 fighter jet crashed into a warehouse while attempting to land at March Air Reserve Base in Southern California, an Air Force official confirmed to Fox News late Thursday.
+An F-16 fighter jet, reportedly experiencing "possible hydraulic failure," crashed into a warehouse while attempting to land at March Air Reserve Base in Southern California, an Air Force official told Fox News late Thursday.

-The pilot was not hurt and there were no immediate reports of injuries on the ground, said Maj.
+The pilot was not hurt, said Maj.
 Perry Covington, director of public affairs at the base.
+But at least 12 people on the ground suffered minor injuries because of debris from the crash, FOX 11 of Los Angeles reported.

+Someone who was inside the warehouse when the plane hit posted a video on Facebook.

 Interstate 215, which runs between the base and the warehouse, was closed in both directions, backing up rush-hour traffic for miles.